WILLIAM WISE PHOTOGRAPHY

 Psalms 68:6 "God makes homes for those who are abandoned; He makes free those who are bound with chains."

-“Malcolm” was photographed for the Walton County Animal Control shelter in Monroe, GA on May 14, 2018.
-He was placed on the shelter’s adoption website, www.waltonpets.net.
+“Jack” was photographed for the Walton County Animal Control shelter on June 28, 2018 and put on the shelter’s adoption website, www.waltonpets.net.

 0 Comments